 Added in 2009, the historic Seaview Golf Resort in Galloway, New Jersey.
 With two magnificent championship golf courses, The Bay and The Pines, Seaview affords our golf school students to walk in the footsteps of legends.
 The Bay Course, which is a signature design by the legendary Donald Ross is a classic links-style course that will test golfers of all skill levels.
 The contrasting design of The Pines Course, which is a Parkland-style course that sits in a forest of towering pines, gives our students a challenging variety to test their skills.
 Under new management with Dolce Hotels and Resorts and Troon Golf, who oversee the golf facilities, Seaview is the ideal location for our East Coast Golf Schools.
 Onsite amenities include both indoor and outdoor swimming pools, tennis courts, restaurants and The Red Door Spa by Elizabeth Arden.

 Earlier in 2009, came the addition of the magnificent Wachesaw Plantation East in Myrtle Beach, South Carolina, a Clyde Johnston designed, championship 18 hole facility which has been styled in the time-honored fashion of the great Scottish links courses.
 Our golf school students enjoy a superb private practice area and chipping and putting green.
 Wachesaw Plantation East is the recipient of several awards and accolades, and was most recently, the 2007 Myrtle Beach, “Golf Course of the Year”.
-Our new Daytona Beach, Florida site at the incredible Club at Pelican Bay.
-Pelican Bay is a Championship 36 hole facility just minutes away from Daytona’s renowned beaches.
-Designed by Bill Amick in 1980, students enjoy an extensive, private learning area which includes chipping and putting greens and practice facilities.
+Our new Daytona Beach, Florida, site at the incredible Cypress Head Golf Club is a Championship 18 hole facility just minutes away from Daytona’s renowned beaches.
+Designed by Arthur Hill in collaboration with Mike Dasher in the 1990′s, it offers several sets of tee boxes which allow for players of all skill levels to enjoy playing and working on their game.
 Our hotel partner is The Plaza Resort & Spa, a sophisticated oceanfront Daytona Beach resort that offers a multitude of activities and amenities.

 We also have sites at the Sedona Rouge Hotel and Spa & Sedona Golf Resort Golf Course, Prescott Resort & StoneRidge Golf Course in Prescott Valley, ARIZONA; The Meritage Resort & Spa and Hiddenbrooke Golf Club, home of the LPGA Samsung Tour Championship in Napa, and the Pala Mesa Golf Resort near San Diego, CALIFORNIA; the Grand Lodge & Crested Butte Golf Club in the spectacular Colorado mountain setting in Crested Butte, Ft.
 Collins Marriott & Pelican Lakes Golf & Country Club in Windsor just 1 hour north of Denver, COLORADO; Mission Inn Resort & Club, Howey-In-The-Hills 45-minutes north of Orlando, FLORIDA; the historic landmark Jekyll Island Club Hotel on Jekyll Island, GEORGIA; Grand View Lodge Golf Resort & Spa, Brainerd, MINNESOTA; Paiute Golf Resort & JW Marriott Las Vegas Resort & Spa, Las Vegas, NEVADA; and Bear Trace Golf Course & Holiday Inn in Crossville, TENNESSEE.
 We are planning to expand, developing more sites in the United States and also international sites to better cater to our international client base.